 How do I access the SDCCU mobile banking app?

 Open your device's app store and search SDCCU.
-You will see the app which features a white tile and a white sailboat on a teal circle and is titled "SDCCU-NEW."
+You will see the app which features a blue and teal tile and a white sailboat on a teal circle and is titled "SDCCU."

 What do I do if I forgot my username or password?

 Visit sdccu.com/forgot to recover your username or reset your password.